DukeLearningInnovation/kits/readme.md

 # Assumptions & hypothesis
 * We hear a lot about the the cognitive load that taking 5 courses taught 5 different ways on 5 different tech stacks has on students, does this affect that positively?
 * learn.duke should help clarify the LMS's role in the future
+* SISS groups are auto-created, faculty don't have to create the group
+* Toolkits and Sakai run as is in parallel with this effort.
+* Once we are 'done' there shouldn't be a need for Toolkits anymore

 > Faculty aren’t always risk takers, ‘coursera might not be around next year, so what will be here that I get guaranteed returns out of’. --Mine